jadecobra/python_tdd_exercises/DICTIONARIES.md

 ### <span style="color:orange">**REFACTOR**</span>: make it better

 - Our knowledge of dictionaries is growing.
 We know we can use `strings` and `integers` as dictionary keys.
-Can we use floats?
-Let's add a test to check
+Can we use floats? let us add a test to check
     ```python
         def test_creating_dictionaries_with_numbers_as_keys(self):
             self.assertEqual({1: 'boom'}, {'one': 'boom'})